AmaseCocoa/activitypub-for-python/docs/apkit/config.md

     **use_apkit_router**: This attribute enables a simple router that returns `True` if all segments of a path (split by `/`) match.

     If disabled, the paths set in `APKit.add_actor_endpoint` and `APKit.actor` will not be utilized.
 However, disabling this option may improve performance when using longer paths for actors due to its inherent nature.

-## Conclusion

-The `Config` class is a crucial component for configuring the application's behavior, allowing developers to adjust settings as needed for their specific use cases.